Anup Soni

-Anup Soni (born 30 January 1975) is an Indian actor and anchor.
+Anup Soni is an Indian actor and anchor.
 He is an alumnus of the National School of Drama.
 Soni began his career with roles in television serials such as Sea Hawks and Saaya.
 He then took a break from television to work in films.
 He appeared in the 2003 films Kharaashein: Scars From Riots, Hum Pyar Tumhi Se Kar Baithe as well as Hathyar.
 In 2004, he appeared in Ashoke Pandit's film Sheen.
 But he returned to television to work in CID: Special Bureau.
 He continues working both in films and television, and he previously worked in the serial Crime Patrol on Sony.

 Personal life

 Anup Soni has married twice.
 His first wife was Ritu Soni, who he married in 1999.
 He has two daughters from this marriage: Zoya (born 2004) and Myra (born 2008).
 The couple got divorced in 2010.

 Within a few months, on 14 March 2011, Soni married Juhi Babbar in a quiet ceremony attended only by family and close friends.
 He became her second husband.
 Juhi Babbar is the daughter of actor-turned-politician Raj Babbar and former wife of film director Bejoy Nambiar.
 Soni and Babbar met while working in a play produced by Nadira Babbar (Juhi's mother).
 In 2012, Juhi gave birth to their son Imaan.